 Attempts to prohibit it by religious authorities were made in Mecca, Cairo and Istanbul.
 Learned shaykhs debated whether the effects of coffee were close to those of alcohol and some noted that passing around the coffee pot had much in common with the distribution of a pitcher of wine, a drink forbidden in Islam.

 Coffee houses were a modern institution where people gathered to talk, listen to poets, and play games such as chess and backgammon together.
 They became a forum for the intellectual life and could be seen as a meeting place as an implied competitor to the mosque.

 Some scholars found the coffee house to be “much worse than the wine room,” and the authorities noted how these places might easily become sedition densest.
 All efforts to prohibit coffee, however, failed, although the death penalty was used during Murad IV’s reign (1623-40).
-Eventually, the religious scholars formed a reasonable agreement that coffee was, in theory, acceptable.
+Eventually, the religious scholars formed a reasonable agreement that coffee was acceptable.

 Coffee spread through two routes to Europe-from the Ottoman Empire, and from Mocha’s first coffee port by sea.

 This is how the Word “Coffee” Came From Arabic Words

 Facebook – https://www.facebook.com/NUTSHELLSCHOOL